pensjonatus/flash-fiction/blog/my-friend-was-wounded.md

 ---
-title: 'My Friend Was Wounded'
+title: My Friend Was Wounded
 date: '2016-08-23'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 My friend was badly wounded.
 My friend is my phone, actually, and the display